-- Navailable is the number of SSB resource occasions that are not overlapped with any non-dropped measurement gap occasion, non-dropped MUSIM gap occasion nor any SMTC occasion within the window W.
+- Navailable is the number of SSB resource occasions that are not overlapped with any non-dropped GAP occasion, non-dropped MUSIM gap occasion nor any SMTC occasion within the window W.

 - an SSB or an SMTC occasion is considered to be overlapped with the MUSIM gap if it overlaps a MUSIM gap occasion.